mybest

 Wireless Connectivity

-A projector with satisfactory wireless connectivity and internet functionality will be one that doesn't require a Fire TV Stick and allows easy access to popular services.
-Here's now we conducted our tests.
+A projector with satisfactory wireless connectivity and internet functionality is one that doesn't require a Fire TV Stick and allows easy access to popular services.
+Here's how we conducted our tests.

 All product tests